ManuelNeumann/MNLpred/cran-comments.md

     Status: Forbidden
     Message: 403

-* All DOIs and URLs were manually checked and lead to the correct websites.
+* All DOIs and URLs were manually checked and are valid.

 ## Downstram dependencies